estheroche/MetaCrafters-ERC20Token/README.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-This contract has public variables that store the details about my token (tokenName, tokenAbbrv, totalSupply).
+This contract has public variables that store the details about my token (MYTOKEN, MTN, totalSupply).
 This contract has a mapping of addresses to balances.
 This has a mint function that takes two parameters that increases the total supply by the value specified to mint and increases the balance of the address that will be minted by that value.
 This contract has a burn function, which works the opposite of the mint function, as it will destroy tokens.